openstack-archive/searchlight/devstack/README.rst

 Full example local.conf
 =======================

-The example `local.conf <local.conf>`_ MAY not be up to date with the rest of devstack.
+The example `local.conf.example <local.conf.example>`_ MAY not be up to date with the rest of devstack.

 .. note::
    You will need to look through the settings and potentially customize it to your environment, especially ``HOST_IP``.

 Existing local.conf customization
 =================================